 Average Daily Incident Shortwave Solar Energy

 For the purposes of this report, the geographical coordinates of Hattiesburg are 31.327 deg latitude, -89.290 deg longitude, and 161 ft elevation.

-The topography within 2 miles of Hattiesburg contains only modest variations in elevation, with a maximum elevation change of 115 feet, and an average elevation above sea level of 156 feet.
+The topography within 2 miles of Hattiesburg contains only modest variations in elevation, with a maximum elevation change of 115 feet and an average elevation above sea level of 156 feet.
 Within 10 miles also contains only modest variations in elevation (351 feet).
-Within 50 miles contains significant variations in elevation (554 feet).
+Within 50 miles contains only modest variations in elevation (554 feet).